By Deeyoung MaLinkedInWebsiteJuly 9, 202610 min readScheduling OperationsReviewed July 9, 2026

-To schedule seasonal summer restaurant staff, separate core coverage from weather-dependent flex coverage, train students before the patio rush, keep availability deadlines strict, and build backup roles for weekends, holidays, and sunny-day spikes.
-Summer scheduling fails when every shift is treated like a normal week.
+To schedule for the Summer 2026 travel season, separate baseline coverage from weather-dependent flex coverage, train seasonal staff before the patio rush, keep availability deadlines strict, and name backup roles for tourist weekends, public holidays, and sunny-day spikes.

-Patio season changes the operating model.
-Sales can jump with weather, tourism, school breaks, events, and long weekends.
-At the same time, the labour pool often includes students, new hires, temporary workers, and returning part-timers who need clear rules fast.
+Travel season changes the shape of a restaurant week.
+A waterfront lunch, hotel district brunch, food-truck event, ferry weekend, local festival, or patio heat wave can push demand well above a normal roster.
+At the same time, the labour pool often includes students, new hires, temporary staff, and returning part-timers who need clear rules fast.

 Last reviewed

-Do not hire seasonal staff into vague roles.
-Write the coverage map first:
+Do not hire seasonal staff into vague jobs.
+Write the coverage map first, then decide which roles need summer help:

 Seasonal staff should reduce pressure, not create a second management job.
-The clearer the role, the faster a new person becomes useful.
+The clearer the role, the faster a new person becomes useful during the first busy weekend.

 Split core shifts and flex shifts

 Core shifts are the people you need even if sales are average.
-Flex shifts are the people you add when weather, reservations, events, or patios create upside.
+Flex shifts are the people you add when weather, reservations, tourist traffic, patios, or events lift demand.

-This prevents two expensive mistakes: staffing a sunny patio like a rainy Tuesday, or staffing a rainy Tuesday like a sunny patio.
+This prevents two expensive mistakes: staffing a sunny travel-season patio like a rainy Tuesday, or staffing a rainy Tuesday like a full patio day.

 Weather-dependent scheduling needs a decision time.
+Travel-season scheduling also needs a demand check.
 Pick a daily review window and assign ownership.
-For example, the manager checks forecast, reservations, and event demand by 10 a.m. for lunch and by 2 p.m. for dinner.
+For example, the manager checks forecast, reservations, hotel-area traffic, local event notes, and takeout patterns by 10 a.m. for lunch and by 2 p.m. for dinner.

 Then define what changes are allowed:

-4. Cut a voluntary extra shift if local minimum-pay rules allow.
+- Cut voluntary extra coverage only if local minimum-pay rules and your written policy make that clean.

-5. Keep the original schedule if the change would create overtime or fairness problems.
+- Hold the original schedule when the change would create overtime, fairness, or payroll-review problems.

-Do not run summer scheduling entirely through last-minute texts.
+Do not run Summer 2026 scheduling entirely through last-minute texts.
 Texts are fine for communication, but the schedule should remain the source of truth.

 Schedule student staff with stricter availability rules

-Student availability changes quickly in June: exams, graduations, family trips, second jobs, sports, and late transit all affect reliability.
+Student availability changes quickly in summer: exams, graduations, family travel, second jobs, sports, and late transit all affect reliability.
 Collect availability before building the week and set a cutoff for changes.

 A useful student availability form asks: